MidVolcano/FlightVisualizer/README.md

 A simple **HTML + JavaScript** front end was chosen

 The Website:
-- displays the reconciled medication
+- displays the visual map representation
-- shows AI generated reasoning
+- alows you to input two airport codes such as **JFK** and **PHX**
-- maps the confidence scores using Chart.js to a pie chart
+- handles any errors relating to a faulty input

 ---